NEMSLinux/nems-docs/README.md

 This documentation will inevitably replace our tired old wiki.
 Currently, you can review the live version of this repository at https://docs2.nemslinux.com/

+## Helpful Resources

+I'm actually new to Restructured Text, though I see similarities to some of the Discord markdown.
+So having some resources to help find quick syntax forumulae can be helpful.
+Here are some that I've turned to for help:

+- General structure / syntax, a good overall guide: https://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html
+- Specifically helpful when customizing Admonition Boxes: https://docutils.sourceforge.io/docs/ref/rst/directives.html

 ## Guidelines

 As I would like the documentation to have a consistent look throughout, please follow these guidelines for your edits.
 You are also welcome to add to these guidelines if you have a suggestion for certain layouts.